cs544-wisc/f23/p6/README.md

 ## Part 3: Spark Analysis

 Next we are going to be configuring our spark session such that we have access to the table in Cassandra.
-The starter code already includes code to create a spark session capable of connecting to the cassandra nodes as well as code to read the table using the session.
+The starter code already includes code to read the table using the session.
 You can find this code in the cell after the Part 3 header.

 Next implement the function `create_weather_view` (having comment "Initialize the weather2022 view") which should do the following:
 * Create a view called `weather2022` that contains all 2022 data from `cassandra.weather.stations`.